 Relax in the Blue Lagoon

-Visiting this natural spa should be top of your list on a visit to Reykjavik.
+Visiting this natural spa should be top of your list on a Reykjavik city break.
 Home to a thermal spa area and swim-up bar, this iconic attraction is the ideal way to kick back and enjoy your holiday.
 There’s even a separate massage waterfall and sauna.
 A visit here is an indulgence everyone needs to experience.

 Whale watching in Reykjavik